San Remo (NSW)

 AreaSearch analysis reveals San Remo recording weaker employment conditions than most comparable areas nationwide

-San Remo has a diverse workforce with both white and blue collar jobs.
-The construction sector is notably prominent, with an unemployment rate of 6.5% as of September 2025.
+San Remo has a balanced workforce with white and blue collar jobs.
+The construction sector is prominent, with an unemployment rate of 6.5% and estimated employment growth of 2.4% in the past year, according to AreaSearch data aggregation.
+As of September 2025, there are 2,120 employed residents with an unemployment rate of 2.3%, compared to Greater Sydney's 4.2%.

 Frequently Asked Questions - Employment